 Over time, however, amendments to the UCC brought the Article 2 merchant concept of good faith (subjective honesty and objective reasonableness) into other Articles.
 First, Article 2A explicitly incorporated the Article 2 standard.
 See current UCC Section 2A-103(7).
 Then, other Articles broadened the applicability of that standard by adopting it for all parties rather than just for merchants.
-See, e.g., UCC Sections 3-103(a)(4), 4A-105(a)(6), 8-102(a)(10).
+See, e.g., UCC Sections 3-103(a)(4), 4A-105(a)(6), 8-102(a)(10), and 9-102(a)(43).
 See also Reporter's Interim Draft of Revised Article 2.
 All of these definitions are comprised of two elements - honesty in fact and the observance of reasonable commercial standards of fair dealing.
 Only revised Article 5 defines "good faith" solely in terms of subjective honesty, and only Article 6 and Article 7 are without definitions of good faith.
 (It should be noted that, while revised Article 6 did not define good faith, Comment 2 to revised UCC section 6-102 states that "this Article adopts the definition of 'good faith' in [current] Article 1 in all cases, even when the buyer is a merchant.")
 Given this near unanimity, it is appropriate to move the definition of "good faith" to Article 1.
 The section will, of course, clearly indicate that this definition is subject to the applicability of the narrower definition in revised Article 5.

-No drafting committee has considered the appropriate definition of "good faith" for purposes of Article 7 of the UCC, but the Article 1 Drafting Committee will continue to consult with the relevant ABA committee as to the effect of this proposed definition on transactions governed and rights determined by Article 7.
+No drafting committee has considered the appropriate definition of "good faith" for purposes of Article 7 of the UCC, but the Article 1 Drafting Committee will consult with the new Article 7 Drafting Committee as to the effect of this proposed definition on transactions governed and rights determined by Article 7.

-i.
+- i.
 Holder.
-The definition has been reorganized for clarity.
+The definition has been reorganized for clarity. - j.

-- j.
 Honor.
 The definition of "honor" has been deleted.
-The term is used only once (in current - 2 Article 2) outside of revised Article 5, where it is defined.
-Revised Article 2 should simply - 3 cross-reference the Article 5 definition. - 4 k.
+The term is used only once (in current Article 2) outside of revised Article 5, where it is defined.
+Revised Article 2 should simply cross-reference the Article 5 definition. - k.
 Insolvent.
-A reference to bona fide disputes has been added. - 5 l.
+A reference to bona fide disputes has been added. - l.
 Notice and knowledge.
-These concepts have been moved to Section 1-202. - 6 m.
+These concepts have been moved to Section 1-202.

+General Definitions and Principles of Interpretation § 1-202 1 m.
 Organization.
-Former definition has been replaced with standard NCCUSL definition. - 7 n.
+Former definition has been replaced with standard NCCUSL 2 definition.
+3 n.
 Person.
-Former definition has been replaced with standard NCCUSL definition. - 8 o.
+Former definition has been replaced with standard NCCUSL definition. o.
 Present value.
 This term is used in both Articles 1 and 2A.
-The embedded definition in - 9 current Section 1-201(37) has been moved to its own subsection.
-The identical definition in Article - 10 2A will no longer be necessary. - 11 p.
+The embedded 4 definition in current Section 1-201(37) has been moved to its own subsection.
+The 5 identical definition in Article 2A will no longer be necessary.
+6 p.
 Security interest.
-The first paragraph of this definition remains as revised in conjunction with - Revised Article 9.
-The remainder of the definition in current Article 1, that distinguishes a "true" lease - from a security interest, has been moved to Section 1-203. - 14 r.
+The first paragraph of this definition remains as revised in 7 8 conjunction with Revised Article 9.
+The remainder of the definition in current Article 1, 9 that distinguishes a "true" lease from a security interest, has been moved to Section 1-203.
+10 r.
 State.
-The standard NCCUSL definition has been inserted. - 15 s.
+The standard NCCUSL definition has been inserted.
+11 s.
 Surety.
-The definition of "surety" has been expanded to include all secondary obligors.
-The - 16 Comment will refer to the Restatement of Suretyship and Guaranty. - t.
+The definition of "surety" has been expanded to include all secondary 12 obligors.
+The Comment will refer to the Restatement of Suretyship and Guaranty.
+13 t.
 Value.
 This concept has been moved to Section 1-204.

-SECTION 1-202.
-NOTICE; KNOWLEDGE

-- 19 (a) Subject to subsection (f), a person has "notice" of a fact if the person: - 20 (1) has actual knowledge of it;

-21 (2) has received a notice or notification of it; or

-- (3) from all the facts and circumstances known to the person at the time in question, has reason to know that it exists. - (b) "Knowledge" means actual knowledge.
+14 SECTION 1-202.
+NOTICE; KNOWLEDGE.
+15 (a) Subject to subsection (f), a person has "notice" of a fact if the person: 16 (1) has actual knowledge of it; 17 (2) has received a notice or notification of it; or (3) from all the facts and circumstances known to the person at the time in 18 question, has reason to know that it exists.

+(b) "Knowledge" means actual knowledge.